Characters: Shin Megami Tensei: Strange Journey

 - One-Winged Angel: Mithras in Fornax.
 Who is a winged lion wrapped in a coil of serpents.

 - Revenge: Against the Protagonist for killing him.

 - Smug Snake: Believes himself to be superior to the humans in every sense.

 - Standard Status Effects: His Waking Dream attack can cause Strain, which drains MP.

 - Villainous Breakdown: He completely loses his marbles when confronted in his Palace and when shifting into Mithras in Fornax.

 - Wake-Up Call Boss: Let's see, he has Light of Order, a One-Hit Kill to one of your demons in a game where putting a dead demon back in action takes 2 turns (one to revive, another to re-summon) unless you have a particular rare item or late-game spell that cuts that down to one turn, as well as Mabufudyne, a third-degree all-targeting ice spell, when you're lucky to have Bufula and Mabufu at this point.

-HorkosThe demon leader of Sector Carina.
+HorkosThe demon leader of Sector Carina, a very large shopping mall.
 Wants to eat everything in the human world.

 - Bad Boss: He eats his minions during his boss fight.

 - Big Eater: He certainly loves to eat and wants to eat everything in the human world